 Saxaul Sparrow was a surprise addition to our top five birds but we had extremely good views of several of these very smart little birds.
 This species came shortly after our experience with Black-headed Penduline Tit but in two completely different habitats; firstly at a bus stop in some very dry country and then in some very open, mature dry woodland.
 Everyone agreed that the illustrations in the field guide did not do justice to the male of this species and nor does this photo.
 Saxaul Sparrow is a really well-marked bird and, as with many sparrows, full of character.

 So, these were our top 5 birds of the 2019 Kazakhstan tour and most of them featured as much because of the experience we had with them as their rarity value.
-I am sure that the top 5 will be different the next tour I lead to Kazakhstan, please join me on the next one for some really superb birding and scenery – Kazakhstan Birding Tour.
+I am sure that the top 5 will be different the next tour I lead to Kazakhstan, please join me on the next one for some really superb birding and scenery – Central Asia Birding Tour.